How do I train my kitten to use the litter tray?

 When it comes to choosing the right litter tray for your kitten, you need to think about the size and shape, as well as the type of litter you actually use.

 Your kitten should be able to climb in and out of the tray and turn around with ease, so make sure your little kitty isn’t struggling to get in and out.

 It should also be deep enough so that your kitty can dig down and cover its business with the litter.

 Choose a tray made of a hardwearing material that’s easy to clean.
 And talking of cleaning, you should aim to replace the litter once a day to keep things fresh and smelling sweet.

 The RSPCA found that wood chips performed best in their kitty litter test but litter usually falls into one of three main categories, namely:

 Each type of litter has its own advantages and disadvantages, as Pets4Homes explains, so why not choose one and see which works best for you and your puss?
 For example, clumping litter absorbs lots of fluid but usually creates dust clouds when you change it, which isn’t ideal for asthma sufferers.

-Don’t use soil from the garden as kitty litter, as this can contain diseases from other cats in the neighbourhood – and you don’t want to have to use your cat insurance straight after bringing your new kitty home!
+Don’t use soil from the garden as kitty litter, as this can contain diseases from other cats in the neighbourhood – and you don’t want to have to use your kitty insurance straight after bringing your new kitty home!

 When looking for the ideal location to place your kitty litter tray, go for somewhere private (no one likes to do their business in public!), where your cat won’t be easily disturbed.

 Tips for training

 As the Blue Cross points out, kittens usually learn how to use a litter tray from copying their mothers, but if the mother is not around, you’re going to have to take charge and show them the way.

 The charity spells out some top tips that will make training easier, namely: